Modern Sport Cards from 1993 to now

 1. Shock and Skepticism Over Pricing and Exclusivity

-- This X post from Heritage Auctions promotes the auction of a rare 2003 Upper Deck Exquisite 1/1 Dual Logoman card featuring Michael Jordan and Kobe Bryant patches, marking the debut of the Dual Logoman design in trading cards, accompanied by a dramatic video showcasing the slabbed PSA EX-MT 6 graded item.
+That rare 2003 Upper Deck Exquisite 1/1 Dual Logoman card featuring Michael Jordan and Kobe Bryant patches is marking the debut of the Dual Logoman design in trading cards, accompanied by a dramatic video showcasing the slabbed PSA EX-MT 6 graded item.

 Contemporary Views on Upper Deck's 1/1 Card Releases in the Exquisite Collection